rawanalsh22/EDA_AverageSalaries_ByEducation_In_KSA/MVP.md

   primary  |  baby blue
  secondary | pink secondary

--After we analyse salary we find salary for primary degree was between 1-6K in 2017 and in 2021 decrees between 1-5K , secondary in 2017 between 3-8K in 2021 1-8K,
+- After we analyse salary we find salary for primary degree was between 1-6K in 2017 and in 2021 decrees between 1-5K
-- intermediate from 2017 until 2021 same between 1-7K
-- diploma in 2017 between 1-9K in 2021 3-10K,
+secondary in 2017 between 3-8K in 2021 1-8K,
-- bachelor in 2017 between 6-13 in 2021 5-13K,
+- intermediate from 2017 until 2021 same between 1-7K , diploma in 2017 between 1-9K in 2021 3-10K,
-- master in 2017 between 10-17 in 2021 12-21,
+- bachelor in 2017 between 6-13 in 2021 5-13K, master in 2017 between 10-17 in 2021 12-21,
 - master in 2017 between 12-26 in 2021 16-28

-* so we define each year salary increases more only in intermediate degree is same in all year so no change in salary.
+>- so we define each year salary increases more only in intermediate degree is same in all year so no change in salary.